syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

 **Web Application and Progressive Web Application**

-1. login to the application using gmail accounts.
+1. login to the application using Gmail accounts.

     ![Google login](images/GoogleLogin.PNG)